 This forensic course begins with a brief review of basic photography and goes on to cover techniques that can be used to effectively document patterned injuries and bruising.
 Infrared and ultraviolet photography techniques will be discussed and demonstrated.
 Lighting techniques covered include a lecture on light theory that features a discussion of luminescence and its documentation with cameras.

 Lighting techniques covered in this course include the use of the Alternate Light Source to locate and photograph evidence at the crime scene or on the body of the victim.
-Also covered is the documentation of chemiluminescent blood reagents for the documentation of bloodstains on the clothing of the victim.
+Also covered is the documentation of latent bloodstains and gunshot residue on the clothing of the victim through the use of reflective infrared photography.

 All material covered in lectures will be reinforced with hands-on practical exercises.